sudhir-mcw/video_analytics/README.md

 The above command will create a build-native-gcc-rel folder will **gatord** binaries.

+- To download streamline UI, visit armDeveloper website (https://developer.arm.com/Tools%20and%20Software/Streamline%20Performance%20Analyzer) and download the ARM Perfomance Studio which matches the host system OS and install it.

 # Build and Run in Linux

 - Clone the repo and switch to cpp_streamline